October 1960 advertisement for Lew Davies Products Ltd.

-As well as the famous 114-116, Charing Cross Road premises, Selmer's also owned the Lew Davis shop near the corner of Denmark Street, and this was purely for retailing guitars.
-It was a great hang-out for all the session musicians.
+As well as the famous 114-116, Charing Cross Road premises, Selmer's also owned the Lew Davis shop at 134, Charing Cross Road near the corner of Denmark Street.
+During the late 1930s, this shop concentrated on wind instruments, but during and after the war it broadened out into other instruments including guitars.
+By the 1960s it was purely for retailing guitars and guitar amplifiers as well as being a great hang-out for all the session musicians.

 In the early sixties it was staffed by Geof Livingstone (who had a family band creatively called 'The Livingstones'), myself, and Ray Smith, who was the funniest guy you could ever meet.
 He had us in stitches doing one-man impressions of whole movies.
 He was also a great guitarist and prolific music writer - he formed a small music publishing business called Jaymarney Music with a friend called Tony Colton, whose claim to fame was he could chat up women like no one else.
 He even tried chatting up Princess Margaret at a party on one occassion !!